MediaComem/comem-archidep/TEST-MATTER.md

 ## Architecture

-You must be capable of drawing an architecture diagram representing the main processes involved in the deployments you have performed during the course, and how they communicate or affect each other.
+You must be capable of drawing a simple architecture diagram representing the main processes involved in the deployments you have performed during the course, and how they communicate or affect each other.
 Such a diagram should contain:

 * The processes directly related to running and exposing the deployed application or website (e.g. the application, the reverse proxy).